bryanknox/azure-static-website-deploy-with-az-powershell/README.md

 ```

 ## Uninstalling Az PowerShell Modules
-The following PowerShell command can be used to uninstall ALL versions of the Az PowerShell Modules.
+Uninstall ALL versions of the Az PowerShell Modules
+by using the following PowerShell command.

 PowerShell:
 ```